EHB-MCT/assignment-2-CarysaPeeters/README.md

 - [Chatgpt.com](https://chatgpt.com/share/67797d6c-f1d4-8010-8aac-91d2eb430d17) used for the recommended daily nutrition intake for the line chart
 - [Chatgpt.com](https://chatgpt.com/share/67799d6a-bb18-8010-997a-02d48fbaf769) used for the 'calculateAverageNutritions' function in dataVisualisationLine.js
 - [Chatgpt.com](https://chatgpt.com/share/677a9bfa-b59c-8010-a668-1ad5353dcb49) used for the average nutrients per mealtype for the stacked bar chart
+- [Chatgpt.com](https://chatgpt.com/share/677aaa23-8d3c-8010-9e82-1ac7632cb223) used for making the top 5 of my most consumed meals and drinks in dataVisualisationDonut.js